So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 Redang Island is not only one of the most beautiful islands in Malaysia, but it is also one of the easiest to visit.
 Make sure that you know where you need to be, at what time, and which mode of transport you’ll be taking.

-To save time, I suggest that you fly to Kuala Terengganu and travel to Redang via Merang.
-If your budget is slightly tighter, then the cheapest option is to take a bus to Kuala Terengganu.
+If your budget is slightly tighter, then the cheapest option is to take a bus from KL to Redang via Kuala Terengganu.

-Keep in mind that there is no direct route from Kuala Lumpur to Pulau Redang by bus or flight and you’ll have to take a ferry to reach the island.
-You have the choice of Merang Jetty with more options, or the possibly more convenient Shahbandar Jetty which has fewer options.
+Keep in mind that there is no direct route from Kuala Lumpur to Pulau Redang by bus and if you travel overland, you’ll have to take a ferry to reach the island.
+You have the choice of Merang Jetty with more options, or the possibly more convenient Shahbandar Jetty which has only one option.

 Whichever route you choose to take, you can be certain of one thing and that is that there is a little bit of paradise waiting for you on the other side.